 - ¼ cup sweet pickle, finely chopped (relish works here too)

 - 1 teaspoon celery seeds

 - fresh tomato slices (optional)

-Combine the mayo mix to the mashed chickpeas and stir until everything is all meshed together nicely.
-You can place the lid on your container and let the Vegan Tuna Salad ingredients sit together for awhile, or feel free to dive right in.
+- Combine the mayo mix to the mashed chickpeas and stir until everything is all meshed together nicely.
+You can place the lid on your container and refrigerate to let the ingredients settle, or feel free to dive right in.